lufiaraujo/KPMG-DevOps/README.md

 A 3 tier environment is a common setup.
 Use a tool of your choosing/familiarity create these resources.
 Please remember we will not be judged on the outcome but more focusing on the approach, style and reproducibility.

+>> Created a simple 3-tier Todo list app using MongoDB, and NodeJS (Express).
+To run the app simply download the docker-compose.yaml file and run the following command whilst in the same directoty (assuming docker is installed): "docker-compose -d up".
+Docker images were uploaded to the docker hub for easy distribution.

 Challenge #2